vuejs/vuepress/packages/docs/docs/guide/using-vue.md

 ::: tip
 If you are a Stylus user, you don’t need to install `stylus` and `stylus-loader` in your project because VuePress uses Stylus internally.

-For pre-processors that do not have built-in webpack config support, you will need to [extend the internal webpack config](../config/README.md#configurewebpack) in addition to installing the necessary dependencies.
+For pre-processors that do not have built-in webpack config support, you will need to [extend the internal webpack config](../config/README.md#configurewebpack) and install the necessary dependencies.
 :::

 ## Script & Style Hoisting